 Maintaining the World: Greek Gods – Part I

-Whether or not one has a religious faith, we in the modern world are used to the idea of a single, universal, all-powerful, all-knowing God, usually male, who controls every detail of life and every aspect of the universe.
+Whether or not one has a religious faith, we in the modern world are used to the idea of a single, universal, all-powerful, all-knowing God, usually male, who controls every detail of life, every aspect of the universe.
 The Ancient Greek conception is in direct contrast to this.
 The Greeks imagined a world full of gods and minor powers.
-These divinities are not idealized, and they are not perfect.
+These divinities are not idealized and they are not perfect.
 They are also not so very interested in human beings.
-Sometimes minor powers are very local, like the nymph Peirene, whose inexhaustible tears feed the spring waters at Corinth.
-But, in general, there are twelve major gods who control the human domain and the powers of nature; each of these gods has a specific sphere of influence, although, as we shall see, the various domains often overlap and complement each other.
-This ancient view is often presented, I will say misrepresented, as somehow quaint, simple, even childish.
+Sometimes minor powers are very local like the nymph Peirene whose inexhaustible tears feed the spring waters at Corinth.
+But, in general, there are twelve major gods who control the human world and the powers of nature; each of these gods has a specific sphere of influence although, as we shall see, the various domains often overlap and compliment each other.
+This ancient view is often presented, I will say often misrepresented, as somehow quaint, simple, even childish.
 Indeed, stories of the Greek gods are most often found in children’s story books.

-As a boundary crosser, you might expect Hermes to have a role in the birth process, but again, the ancient Greeks see things differently.
-For them, birth is not a boundary crossing but the first of a series of transformations that will take us from a state of wild nature to that of an adult civilized human being.
+As a god of transitions, we might expect Hermes to have a role in the birth process, but again, the ancient Greeks see things differently.
+For them, birth is not a boundary crossing but the first in a series of transformations that take us from a state of wild nature to that of an adult, civilized human being.
 It is not Hermes but Artemis, goddess of the hunt and of wild nature, who attends women in childbirth.
-It is essential, if unpleasant to our sensibilities, that Artemis also ensures the supply of wild animals by nurturing their young.
+It is essential, if unpleasant to our sensibilities, that Artemis ensures the supply of wild animals for the hunt by nurturing their young.
 Artemis is an implacable figure whose harshness expresses the life and death reality of birth in the ancient world.
 I think in order to soften her, she is often accompanied in this role by Eileithyia, a far more ancient goddess whose domain is confined to midwifery.
-Artemis also oversees the various stages or transformations through which girls move–from the coltish wildness of youth–to become adult women and finally to become mothers.
+Artemis also oversees the various stages or transformations through which girls move, from the coltish wildness of youth, to become adult women and finally to become mothers.
 It is Artemis’ twin brother, Apollo who oversees what are, from the Greek point of view, the very different transformations through which a young boy passes to become a man.
 I should stress that Artemis is a virgin goddess and has nothing to do with sex.
 The passions of sex are exclusively the province of Aphrodite and her acolytes like Eros.
+(I will talk about Aphrodite and other important gods who look after the world’s fertility in Part 2 of this post.)

-Join Dr Heather Sebo on a journey through Northern Greece, in Macedonia, a landscape dotted with lakes and waterfalls, into the mountains and plains of Thrace and finally cross the northern Aegean Sea to the islands of Samothrace and Lemnos.
+Join Dr Heather Sebo on a journey through Northern Greece, in Macedonia, a landscape dotted with lakes and waterfalls, into the mountains and plains of Thrace and finally cross the northern Aegean Sea to the islands of Samothrace and Lemnos; or travel to the fabled palace kingdoms of Minoan Crete, the citadels of Mycenaean Greece, as well as Corinth, Olympia, Messene, the ancient oracle at Dodona and the Ionian islands of Kefalonia, Ithaca & Corfu on Between Sea and Sky: Homer’s Greek Islands.

 - View Tours Heather is currently leading